Employer vs Marketplace Insurance: How to Compare Your Options

 If your employer offers health insurance, you may be wondering:

-“Should I take my employer’s plan, or enroll in a Marketplace (ACA) plan instead?”
+“Should I take my employer’s plan, or enroll in a Marketplace (ACA) plan instead?
+Can I get ACA coverage if my employer offers insurance?”

 - Employer premiums feel expensive